Inverse scattering for waveguides in topological insulators: Numerical results of the adjoint method

 where $z_{m,p}\sim\mathcal{N}(0,1)$ are i.i.d, $\sigma$ is the varying level of noise.
 The same measurement noise realization is used with various multiplicative factors $\sigma$.
-We early stop the adjoint iteration at $\iter_{\max}=600$ as the reconstruction error converges to a constant in the noisy measurement settings.
+We terminate the adjoint iteration at $\iter_{\max}=600$, since by this stage the reconstruction saturates at a noise-dependent level.
+This termination also prevents the reconstruction from continuing to fit noise-dominated components of the measured scattering data.

 Figure~\ref{fig:exp1_noiseH_error} depicts the evolution of the relative reconstruction error $\mathcal{E}(\iter)$ as a function of the number of iterations $\iter$ for various noise levels.
 In the noise-free case, the relative reconstruction error decreases steadily over the iterations.
 In the presence of noise, the error $\mathcal{E}$ saturates after an initial decay.
 The saturation level increases with the noise variance $\sigma^2$, indicating a noise-dependent error floor.